youyanggu/covid19_projections/estimating-true-infections-revisited.md

 - A simple method to standardize the test positivity rate between states.
 - A simple function that maps the adjusted positivity rate and date to the prevalence ratio, defined as the ratio of true infections to confirmed cases.
 We can then use prevalence ratio and confirmed cases to estimate the true incidence of the disease in each US state and county.

 The US entered the third and most severe wave in the fall of 2020.
 While there were [many](https://youyanggu.com/blog/six-months-later#model-alternatives) resources for COVID-19 forecasting of cases and deaths in the future, there were very few resources that provided easily-accessible, real-time estimates of true infections.
 The few existing resources often had drastically different results and sometimes unrealistic values.
-For example, on November 11, 2020, when the US was reporting 125,000 cases per day, a model from the The Institute for Health Metrics and Evaluation at the University of Washington estimated true infections in the US to be between 166,000 and 266,000 per day, with a mean of 215,000 per day.
+For example, on November 11, 2020, when the US was reporting 125,000 cases per day, a model from the Institute for Health Metrics and Evaluation at the University of Washington estimated true infections in the US to be between 166,000 and 266,000 per day, with a mean of 215,000 per day.
 This suggests a 47-75% detection rate, which is a somewhat unreasaonable estimate considering that an estimated [40%](https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html) of infected individuals are asymptomatic.
 The unreliability of existing resources and the high uncertainty of the future make it difficult for people to make decisions, whether they are regular citizens wondering if they should go home for Thanksgiving, or policy makers trying to determine how to best handle the outbreak.
 This is the motivation behind our work.

 It is difficult to predict the future if we do not even know what is currently happening.
 Hence, we wanted to make an easily accessible, easy-to-maintain model that can paint a clearer picture of what is currently happening in the United States.
 This approach is sometimes called "nowcasting".
 Unlike our past work in predicting future deaths early on in the pandemic, this most recent effort focuses solely on what has happened and what is currently happening.
 We hope that this work can be valuable in adding some degree of certainty to a highly uncertain period, whether it is for academics who are studying COVID-19 or concerned individuals worried about their family's well-being.